-- Read your data from OSS.
+- Software that allows you to read your data from OSS.

-How to create and run a cluster script
+Create and run a cluster script

-- In the upper right corner, click Create and Run to enter the creation interface.
+- In the upper-right corner, click Create and Run to enter the creation interface.

-- Enter configurations in the script creation pane.
-Select a node for execution and click OK.
+- Enter configurations in the script creation pane, select a node for execution, and click OK.

-Cluster scripts can only run on available clusters that are idle or running.
-Cluster scripts are applicable for long-standing clusters.
-For on-demand clusters, perform a bootstrap action to initialize the clusters.
+Cluster scripts are applicable for long-standing clusters and can only run on available clusters that are idle or running.
+To initialize on-demand clusters, perform a bootstrap action.

-The cluster script feature downloads a script from the OSS and run it on the specified node.
+The cluster script feature downloads a script from the OSS and runs it on a specified node.
 If the returned value is 0, the execution has failed.
 If the execution fails, you can log on to the node to check the running log.
 The running log for each node is located at /var/log/cluster-scripts/clusterScriptId.
 If the cluster is configured with an OSS log directory, the running log is also uploaded to osslogpath/clusterId/ip/cluster-scripts/clusterScriptId.